Florida Residency: Guide for Digital Nomads

 Tax residency operates on a different wavelength—it's a snapshot of your current and intended long-term situation, heavily influenced by where you've spent your time during the tax year and where you intend to call home for the long term.

-However, since “intent” is hard to measure, elements like the source of your income and the number of days you've lived in a state play a significant role in determining your tax residency.
+However, because “intent” is unobservable, things like the source of your income and the number of days you've lived in a state play a significant role in demonstrating your intent to make a specific location your tax residency (a/k/a your domicile).

 Dual residency and its implications

 It's possible to wear the resident tag in more than one state, a scenario dubbed as dual residency.
-However, the catch is that since you can only have one legal domicile, only one of these legal residencies can make the cut.
+However, the catch is that because you can have only one legal domicile, only one of these legal residencies willmake the cut.

 There is no simple rule for determining where your domicile is, and getting “tax residency” isn’t as simple as just getting a driver’s license in that state.